As companies and recruiting agencies adopt new interviewing technologies, it's important you feel informed and prepared.

 3. Artificially intelligent robot head

 It's official — we live in the future.
 A Swedish recruitment agency is testing a new technology: an artificially intelligent robot head.
 The purpose?
-To eliminate discrimination when it comes to the hiring process.
+To eliminate discrimination and human bias when it comes to the hiring process.

-The robot's head, named Tengai, sits on a table (at about eye level with candidates) and asks questions.
+The robot's head, named Tengai, sits on a table (at about eye level with job candidates) and asks interview questions.
 It asks the same set of questions in the same order for everyone and then sends the human recruiter a transcript of the answers.
-The idea is to eliminate pre- and post-interview conversations and take gender, age, and race out of the equation.
+The idea is to eliminate pre- and post-interview conversations and take unconscious bias, such as gender, age, and race, out of the equation.

 When BBC last reported on Tengai, an English-language version of the bot was set to be released in 2020.